SV Cross Country

 • Blue: One year of training with recent consistent running.

-• Gold: Two or more years of training with recent consistent running.
+• Gold: Two years of training with recent consistent running.

 These groups are not necessarily who someone will run with every day or the pace they will run at.
 It simply determines the volume and progression of their work from week to week.
-The pace range of runs will be assigned individually, and the duration of runs and workouts will progress week to week by levels.
-The workouts for each group, assignments by level, and appropriate pace ranges can all be found here.
+Each athlete will receive a personalized training plan that will be updated weekly based on their recent work.

 Training Schedule

 A typical week of training in the summer will look like the chart below.
-Each session will begin with a dynamic warmup and end with post-run strength and mobility work.
-Unless otherwise specified, workouts will be at 7am.
-The locations of workouts will vary but include school, our course at the seminary picnic grounds, St. Rose of Lima Church in Silver Lake, and local parks and trails.
-A full calendar of the dates, times, and locations, can be accessed here.
+Unless otherwise specified, all sessions will be at 7am.
+The locations of workouts will vary.
+A full calendar of the dates, times, and locations, can be accessed on our team website

 Everyone